DASSL/Gradebook/src/db/importRoster/README.md

 - `year`: The year in which the section is taught (the section whose roster is to be imported), for example, 2017.
 - `season`: The "order", name, or code of the season in which the section is taught, for example, 'Spring'.
-(See comments associated with the function `Gradebook.getSeason` for details.)
+(See comments associated with the function `getSeason` for details.)
 - `courseNumber`: The course the section is about, for example, CS110.
 - `sectionNumber`: The section number, for example, 72.